35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Maze Bank Arena is a composite LA arena, drawing from the LA Memorial Coliseum plus Kia Forum/Crypto.com Arena elements.

-Do Not Say: Do not say it is simply the Forum or simply the Staples Center.
+Accuracy Note: It is not simply the Forum or simply the Staples Center.

 Source: Maze Bank Arena Source